Deriving Complete Constraints in Hidden Variable Models: Extension to potentially incomplete linear constraints

 We now consider the two examples for which our algorithm did not apply as discussed in Section \ref{sec:complete}.
 Figure \ref{fig:incomp}, left side, shows an example DAG that also appears in \citet{duarte2023automated}.
 This DAG has two districts, $\{V_1, V_3, V_6\}$ that has c-degree 1 and $\{V_2, V_4, V_5\}$ that has c-degree 2.
 It satisfies Conditions \ref{A1} and \ref{A2}, but since the c-degree is greater than 1, we cannot guarantee that the constraints derived by our algorithm are complete.
 In this case, we proceed by merging the unobserved variables $U_1$ and $U_3$ into a single unobserved variable $U_{13}$ that has child set equal to the union of the child sets of $U_1$ and $U_3$ (Figure \ref{fig:incomp}, right side).
 This makes the potentially nonlinear problem into a linear one.
 The constraints we obtain in these cases are still valid, but they are not necessarily complete.

-In this example, we find 8 nontrivial constraints for the first district, 4 inequality and 4 equality constraints.
+For the first district in the graph in Figure \ref{fig:incomp} that contains $V_1, V_3, V_6$, we find 8 possibly nontrivial constraints, 4 inequality and 4 equality constraints.
 The equality constraints are again strictly nested Markov independences that state $\Pdo(V_1 = v_1, V_6 = v_6| V_2 = v_2) = \Pdo(V_1 = v_1 | V_2 = v_2)$, while the inequality constraints take the form

 for different levels of $V_1, V_3, V_6$.